Smart Points Calculator - Weight Watchers

 The below online tool is intended for members following the new Smart Points system.
-If you are looking for the calculator for the points plus method, click here.
+So if you are following this plan, then the below Weight Watchers Points calculator is the one you want to use.

 Smart Points Calculator